 Livingston president in talks with FEMA after audit criticizing parish's 2016 flood response

-DENHAM SPRINGS - Livingston Parish Layton Ricks says his office is working with the Federal Emergency Management Agency after it sent an audit picking apart the parish's response to the 2016 flood.
+DENHAM SPRINGS - Livingston Parish President Layton Ricks says his office is working with the Federal Emergency Management Agency after it sent an audit picking apart the parish's response to the 2016 flood.

 Ricks said in a news release Wednesday that his office had received the audit, which stemmed from the agency's recent Community Assistance Visit evaluation.